KozGit/DOOM-3-BFG-VR/README.txt

 					Options:

-							Motion Controllers-		Motion controls will be used
+							Motion Controllers-		Motion controls will be used if present

 							Standard Controller-	A gamepad will be the default control device.

+				I recommend leaving it set on Motion Controllers, because in that mode it will switch to gamepad automatically when you start using it, and switch back if you use motion.

 		Move Mode:

 				Select the default movement mode: